ryanmokeefe/mocha-chai-supertest/readme.md

 #### Setting up the app

-Take the starter code provided - this is an app we've created when we talked about routing in Express.
-Be sure to `npm install`.
+Take the starter code provided in the `starter-code` directory of this lesson plan.
+Take a moment to familiarize yourself with the Express app and get everything set up.
+Be sure to `npm install` and start the server.

 To test this app, we need to install a couple of dependencies.